Canyoning in Hawequas Mountains, Cape Winelands,

 The Overberg is a region of immense beauty and characterized by amazing and diverse landscapes.
 It forms part of the Western Cape as it stretches from the Hottentos-Holland Mountains in the north while in the southern, the Atlantic and Indian Ocean break on to sandy beaches and rocky headlands.
 The spot enjoys a Mediterranean climate with warm dry summers and cool wet winters.

-Whyalla is located on the western shore of upper Spencer Gulf, at around 394 km/244 mi in the northwest of Adelaide, in South Australia.
-Dolphins and bird-life often frequent the waters, while the rocky coastline is a popular destination for fishing tours and spearfishing.
+Whyalla is located on the western shore of upper Spencer Gulf, around at 394 km/244 mi in the northwest of Adelaide, in South Australia.
+The Whyalla Mud Wreck is an easy dive site, with a lot of marine life, ideal for the fans of spearfishing.

 Cape Winelands is an area of vast vines and vineyards as the name suggests.
 Situated in the north east of Cape Town, it constitutes fertile green valleys, towns and villages surrounded by proud mountains.
 It is characterized by Mediterranean Climate and the winter rain contributes to the famous wine production which can be found in most of the world's corners.

-Langebaan Lagoon is situated at 120 km/74 mi north of Cape Town and stretches at 20 km/12 mi in length and 4 km/2.5 mi wide.
+Langebaan Lagoon is situated at 120 km/74 mi north of Cape Town and stretches at 20 km/12 mi in length and 4 km/2.5 mi in width.
 Unlike other lagoons, Langebaan is pure salty water.
-The white sandy beaches and crystal clear waters are just breathtaking whether it is sunny or cloudy.
+The white sandy beaches and crystal clear waters are just breathtaking, whether it is sunny or cloudy.